 Michigan ILB David Harris has been underrated for years.
 I remember watching him play HS football and could not believe he was not more highly rated.
 Then, I kept on hearing about him lacking ideal speed in college, but he made play after play after play.
 At 6-foot-2, 242-pounds, Harris dispelled the concerns about his speed by running a low 4.5 at the NFL Combine.
 His superb instincts are only surpassed by his form tackling.
 He plays downhill, gets to the ball, and forces fumbles.
 He is also a plus pass coverage LB as well despite lacking good hands.
 He could also be better at shedding blockers, but he is improving in that area.

 Monday, March 12th

 For those who have watched WR Dwayne Bowe play at LSU, the fact that he dominated at the Senior Bowl was not a surprise.
 A 6-foot-2, 220-pound WR with mid 4.5 speed, Bowe is a big, physical WR who knows how to use his long arms and frame to box out the DB.
 He also plays faster than his posted time with good hands and has an ability to make the first guy miss.
 He is also a plus blocker.
 He needs some work on his route running, but you like the effort that he shows and the pure talent that is in place.
-If he falls to the Raiders second-round pick, I believe that he should be a serious consideration, provided they skip Calvin Johnson and move a Randy Moss.
+If he falls to the Chargers first round pick, I believe that he should be a serious consideration for the pick.